mgcooper/icemodel/test/README.md

    - static external reference data such as `runoff_reference.mat`
 4. `regression/`
    - software-level regression classes, including performance regression
+   - end-to-end tests of import pipelines, staged-data audits, report and figure builders, demo scripts, and tests that run the real model or need locally installed scientific archives
+   - these run only when explicitly targeted (`runtests` on a file or on `test/regression`); no default runner discovers this folder
 5. `unit/`
    - ordinary unit tests intended for default discovery
+   - fast, function-level contract tests only: kernels, helpers, validators, and schema gates that everyday development must rerun
+   - a test belongs in `regression/`, not here, when it stages datasets end to end, renders a report or figures, runs the model, or needs local archive data
 6. `benchmarks/`
    - component benchmarks and selected exploratory microbenchmarks
    - top-level benchmark files are the core kernel benchmarks run by default